What to Expect

 This winter, the Sugarbush Ski & Ride School will be offering private lessons for individuals and small groups of family and friends.
 Customized seasonal lesson series will also be available.
 Check out our Ski & Ride School page for new offerings and details.

 Home to The School House, our children’s ski and ride center where kids as young as three years old can enroll in day-long adventure programs.
-Our Ski & Ride School Director, Terry Barbour, always says “We’re not instructors, we’re adventure guides.”
-So, if you want your child to get hooked on skiing and riding, The Schoolhouse is where it’s at.
+If you want your child to get hooked on skiing and riding, The Schoolhouse is where it’s at.
 Right next door you can find The Farmhouse Ski & Ride School for private, group and adult lessons.
 The Farmhouse is where you can also book a private excursion into our famous experts only, off-piste, Slidebrook Basin, or book a guided snowshoe tour, a great alternative for the non-skier or rider.
 While in The Farmhouse, it’s worth checking out our Rental & Tune Shop with our brand-new fleet of Burton snowboards, Elan skis and premiere demo options from K2, Volkl, Rossignol and more.
 This season, rentals will need to be reserved ahead of time.
 For best options and pricing on lessons and rentals, be sure you book well in advance.

 Lessons at Mt.
 Ellen